The Office (American TV series): Casting

 According to Jenna Fischer, the series used an unusual casting process that did not involve a script.
-The producers would ask the actors several questions and they would respond as the characters they were auditioning for.
+For example, the producers asked the actors several questions and they responded as the characters they were auditioning for.
 NBC programmer Kevin Reilly originally suggested Paul Giamatti to producer Ben Silverman for the role of Michael Scott, but the actor declined.
+Martin Short, Hank Azaria and Bob Odenkirk were reported to be interested in the part.
+Silverman offered the role to Ricky Gervais, who played David Brent in the British series, but he declined as he felt it would not make sense and did not want to move to the United States.

-Martin Short, Hank Azaria, and Bob Odenkirk were reported to be interested in the part.
-In January 2004 Variety reported that Steve Carell, of the Comedy Central program The Daily Show with Jon Stewart, was in talks to play the role.
+In January 2004, Variety reported that Steve Carell, of the Comedy Central program The Daily Show with Jon Stewart, was in talks to play the role.
 At the time, he was already committed to another NBC midseason replacement comedy, Come to Papa, but the series was quickly canceled, allowing his full commitment to The Office.
-Carell later stated that he had only seen about half of the original pilot episode of the British series before he auditioned.
+Carell later said that he had only seen about half of the original pilot episode of the British series before he auditioned.
 He did not continue watching for fear that he would start copying Gervais' characterizations.
 Other people who were considered or auditioned for the role included Ben Falcone, Alan Tudyk, Jim Zulevic, and Paul F. Tompkins.
 Rainn Wilson was cast as power-hungry sycophant Dwight Schrute, and he watched every episode of the British series before he auditioned.
 Wilson had originally auditioned for Michael, a performance that he described as a "terrible Ricky Gervais impersonation"; however, the casting directors liked his audition as Dwight much more and hired him.
 Seth Rogen, Matt Besser, Patton Oswalt, and Judah Friedlander also auditioned for the role.
 Carell was later joined by his wife Nancy Carell when she was cast to play Carol Stills, a love interest of Michael Scott.
-When asked what it was like working with her husband, Carell said she was intimidated at first as she had retired from acting years prior, but they had so much fun together.
+When asked what it was like working with her husband, Carell said she was intimidated at first as she had retired from acting years prior, but that they had fun together.